The create quota

 Option data

-Another approach for isolating a subset of options is to use a conditional phrase to reference option data from a set list
+Another way to isolate a subset of options is to use a conditional phrase to reference option data from the set list

-widget or a spreadsheet that has been referenced in the question.
+widget or sheet that used in the question.
 For example, the GENDERS list has option data to differentiate which options qualify for the quota QGENDER_MF versus the quota QGENDER_ALL.
-At QGENDER_MF, if the option data for GENDERMF has a value of '1' (true) for the option selected, the QGENDER_MF quota will be punched.
+At QGENDER_MF, if the option data GENDERMF has a value of '1' for the option selected, the QGENDER_MF quota will be punched.

 set list: GENDERS 1.
 Male {{GENDERALL: 1}} {{GENDERMF: 1}} 2.
 Female {{GENDERALL: 1}} {{GENDERMF: 1}} 97.
 Other {{GENDERALL: 1}} {{GENDERMF: 0}} 1A.
 What is your gender identity? type: radio optsfrom: GENDERS create quota: QGENDER_MF [if [GENDERMF]] { desc: Gender Male/Female } create quota: QGENDER_ALL [if [GENDERALL]] { desc: Gender All }